 Myth #1: You only need to wear a hearing aid if your ears are on their last leg (er, lobe).

 Not the case.
-People who experience mild to moderate hearing loss are strongly encouraged to seek treatment before it gets worse.
+People who experience mild to severe hearing loss are strongly encouraged to seek treatment before it gets worse.
 Taking preventative action now will only save your eardrums in the long run.

 That’s our main mission, after all: preserving hearing health across the nation.
 Try our free sample kit for fit and feel.

 Myth #2: Hearing loss is the crowd making reservations for the early bird special.